MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/playfabmultiplayerreference-cpp/pflobby/functions/pflobbygetmembershiplock.md

 ## Remarks

 If this lobby object was created by calling [PFMultiplayerJoinLobby()](pfmultiplayerjoinlobby.md), this method will return an error until [PFMultiplayerStartProcessingLobbyStateChanges()](pfmultiplayerstartprocessinglobbystatechanges.md) provides a [PFLobbyUpdatedStateChange](../structs/pflobbyupdatedstatechange.md) with [PFLobbyUpdatedStateChange::membershipLockUpdated](../structs/pflobbyupdatedstatechange.md) set to true.
-If joining the lobby succeeds, this field is guaranteed to be populated by the time PFMultiplayerStartProcessingLobbyStateChanges() provides a [PFLobbyJoinLobbyCompletedStateChange](../structs/pflobbyjoinlobbycompletedstatechange.md).
+If joining the lobby succeeds, this field is guaranteed to be populated by the time PFMultiplayerStartProcessingLobbyStateChanges() provides a [PFLobbyJoinLobbyCompletedStateChange](../structs/pflobbyjoinlobbycompletedstatechange.md). <br /><br /> If this lobby object was created by calling [PFMultiplayerClaimServerLobby()](pfmultiplayerclaimserverlobby.md), this method will return an error until [PFMultiplayerStartProcessingLobbyStateChanges()](pfmultiplayerstartprocessinglobbystatechanges.md) provides a [PFLobbyUpdatedStateChange](../structs/pflobbyupdatedstatechange.md) with [PFLobbyUpdatedStateChange::membershipLockUpdated](../structs/pflobbyupdatedstatechange.md) set to true.
+If claiming the lobby succeeds, this field is guaranteed to be populated by the time PFMultiplayerStartProcessingLobbyStateChanges() provides a [PFLobbyClaimServerLobbyCompletedStateChange](../structs/pflobbyclaimserverlobbycompletedstatechange.md).

 ## Requirements